dkschaefer/rubySMS/README.md

 RubySMS
 =======

-Send text messages from your computer to cell phones all around the world!

-Requires a Twilio account, which can be obtained FREE @ http://www.twilio.com
+Uses twilio to send SMS messages to a mobile cell phone number.
+This was an experiment in using the Twilio API :)